brandur/sorg/content/talks-drafts/passive-safety.md

 ???

-Like with other places in the computing stack, databases are an abstraction and provide abstractions.
+Like with other places in the computing stack, databases are an abstraction, and provide abstractions.
 One of the most powerful of these is the **transaction**.

-Transactions are practically magical in the strong guarantees they make and give us a way to do hard things that would be very difficult to implement for ourselves.
-A good example of this are the ACID properties which give us atomic commits and rollbacks, definitive data consistency in constraints like foreign keys, isolation from concurrent operations even if they're operating on the same data, and guaranteed persistence when our transaction commits.
+Transactions give us incredibly strong guarantees for manipulating data, guarantees that would be very difficult to implement for ourselves.
+A good example of this are the ACID properties which give us atomic commits and rollbacks, definitive data consistency in constraints like foreign keys, isolation from concurrent operations even if they're operating on the same data, and guaranteed persistence when a transaction commits.

 ---